 Once you have the phone situation sorted, consider bookmarking websites that provide local services.
 For all your late-night food delivery needs, check out Cookshop.
 It offers delivery for most of the major restaurants in Monrovia, and, more importantly, has the menus of all these restaurants on its website.

 If a wider selection of goods is what you are looking for, the Banjoo Super Store has virtually everything you could ask for.
-If you would like to send a gift or document across town, LIBdelivery has your back, and is getting into the food delivery business as well.
+If you would like to send a gift or document across town, LIBdelivery has your back, and it’s getting into the food delivery business as well.

 Other services like taxi services or water delivery are still decidedly low-tech.
 There’s no Uber or other app-based options in Liberia yet.
 Instead, you’ll typically call someone, tell them your location, ask when they think they’ll arrive, and wait.